jaschenk/Tomcat-Instance-Generator/README.md

   * Where **tomcatVersion_8.5.xx** provides a multi-valued row for a specific Tomcat point release archive.
    * The First parameter is the name of the actual Archive less, the ".zip" suffix.
    * The Second parameter is the Short Name of the Archive.
    * The Third parameter is an boolean, indicating if archive is available or not.
+Example, 'true' or 'false'.
    * The Forth parameter is the Size in bytes of the actual archive.
 Used to validate Download of archive.
    * The Fifth parameter is the Check Sum of the actual archive, which was generated using the **jeffaschenk.tomcat.util.FileCheckSumUtility** runtime utility class.